SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/basics.md

 ### emic

-An emic whole is the sign universe for the relevant level topic.
+»⟮An emic whole⟯« is ⟮＿the sign universe＿⟯ for the relevant level topic.
-The emic cake/divider/component/component set is the selfsame of the emic whole.
+»⟮The emic cake/divider/component/component set⟯« is the selfsame of the emic whole.
-An emic rule set is the set of rules governing the emic inventory in the languoid.
+»⟮An emic rule set⟯« is the set of rules governing the emic inventory in the languoid.
-Sometimes, it very much feels like emic (and related concepts) all only refer to the signifier. emics is more frequently called eology.
+Sometimes, it very much feels like emic (and related concepts) all only refer to the signifier.
+»⟮eology⟯« =syn= ⟮＿emics＿⟯

 #### emic correspondence

-Emic correspondence (my term) is the correspondence between the signifier and signified of an emic unit.
+»⟮Emic correspondence⟯« (my term) is the correspondence between the signifier and signified of an emic unit.
-Emic deviation (my term) is the regular divergence of emic correspondence in a certain context as prescribed by the emic rule set.
+»⟮Emic deviation⟯« (my term) is the regular divergence of emic correspondence in a certain context as prescribed by the emic rule set.
-^e.g. lexemic deviation: deviation between a word its the usual meaning Emic depth (my termish) is the degree of emic deviation.
+^e.g. lexemic deviation: deviation between a word its the usual meaning »⟮Emic depth⟯« (my termish) is the degree of emic deviation.

 #### other levels

 An emic unit may signify another emic unit or 'meaning'.
 An emic unit may be signified by another emic unit or a language modality.
-A higher/lower emic cake is the emic cake reachable by traversing signifiers/signifieds.
+»⟮A higher/lower emic cake⟯« (my term) is the emic cake reachable by traversing signifiers/signifieds.
-A higher/lower emic unit(s) is an emic unit of a higher/lower emic cake.
+»⟮A higher/lower emic unit(s)⟯« (my term) is an emic unit of a higher/lower emic cake.
-The emically signified item (rare term in most cases) is the signified of the emic unit. emic emics is the study of the relation between an emic unit and its signifier emic unit.
+»⟮The emically signified item⟯« (rare term in most cases) is the signified of the emic unit.
+»⟮emic emics⟯« is the study of the relation between an emic unit and its signifier emic unit.
 ^e.g. lexemic sememics (more commonly: lexical semantics)

 ### naming